silverseacode/Docker-compose-ci-cd/README.md

 ### `npm start`

-Runs the app in thedevelopnt mode.\
+Runs the app in twhedevelopnt mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\